l3ok/questions-with-classifier-ega/README.md

-# Questions on the Natural Language Classifier Application Overview
+# Questions on the Natural Language Classifier Application Overview - Multichoice
 The Questions on the Natural Language Classifier Application uses the Watson Natural Language Classifier Service to show how to build a question-and-answer application that uses a small amount of training data and to demonstrate some best practices for using the service.

 To function correctly this application requires the following items: